espruino/Espruino/README.md

 * Raspberry Pi - WORKING
 * Sony SmartWatch - USB VCP support still needed
 * MBed platforms - have not worked for a while - hardware wrapper still needed
 * Arduino - has never worked.
-Compiles but doesn't even seem to get past init
+Compiles but doesn't even get past init
 * LC-TECH STM32F103RBT6 - WORKING, but with some issues (LED inverted logic, BTN needs pullup to work)

 Using